News & Features Home

 Beat egg whites with cream of tartar in a mixer bowl with a whisk attachment on high speed—just until the whites are stiff but not dry and no longer slip when the bowl is tilted.
 Gently but thoroughly fold the yolk mixture into the whites until the color is uniform.
 Pour evenly over the apples—about 2/3 cup each.

 Place the pan on a rack in the center of the oven; pour very hot water into the pan to within ½" of the tops of the cups.
-Bake for about 30 to 35 minutes or until a wooden pick inserted near the center comes out clean.
+Bake for about 30-35 minutes or until a wooden pick inserted near the center comes out clean.
 Remove the cups from the water bath at once, and cool them on a wire rack for at least 10 minutes.

 Caramelized Onion, Apple and Sweet Potato Overnight Breakfast Bake